mars0i/free/doc/notes/example_1.md

 the inverse of g applied to the mean of the inputs.)

 Question: Why doesn't the adjustment of theta fix this problem?

+If theta-dt is too large (e.g. 0.1), weird things happen.

+If theta-dt is too small, e.g. like this

+    (def dt 0.001) ; for phi and eps
+    (def sigma-dt 0.0001)
+    (def theta-dt 0.00001)

+or with theta-dt = 0, phi seems to be going to a sensible region, but then it fluctates wildly and gooes much higher.
+Meanwhile the variance is going *up*, not down to zero, and the error remains far from zero.

+If theta-dt is betweem 0.0001 in the above scenarios 0.001  to 0.000001, under 10K steps, then things look OK *but* the smaller theta-dt is, the lower is the value which phi overs around.
+Which seems wierd.
+Not sure if this is relative to the simple dt, or to sigma-dt.